Mist Mountain Hot Springs via Eagle Ridge | A HUGE Misadventure

 Eagle Ridge Trailhead: Bushwhacking

 My friend and I ended up parking a couple kilometres down the road at the Mist Creek day use area.
-From here, we literally just started walking along highway 40 (Kananaskis Way) until we “kinda sorta” found the Eagle Ridge trailhead.
+From here, we started walking along highway 40 (Kananaskis Way) until we “kinda sorta” found the Eagle Ridge trailhead.
 And by trailhead I mean we just entered the forest and started bushwhacking – this is where the misadventure began.

 From my personal experience I wasn’t able to find a trail.
 I saw a few trail markers along the way and found a “path” which I think was actually just an animal trail.
 But, I was more or less left aimlessly bushwhacking, trying to follow my satellite dot on the Alltrails map until I reached Eagle Ridge.